 Monoamine oxidase inhibitors or MAOIs are more popularly used as antidepressants.
-They have been one of the earliest drugs used in the modern therapy for depression and anxiety.
+They have been one of the earliest drugs used in modern therapy for depression and anxiety.
 Hypotension is actually a side effect of MAOIs and was the reason why they were used as antihypertensive agents back in the days.
 The exact mechanism for this is poorly understood.
 However, it has been theorized that the production of octopamine may play a part.

 The inhibition of catecholamine degradation could result in an elevation of the total monoamine production.
-Although there is a rise in the amount of monoamine substances in the synaptic clefts, those which do not have any vasopressor effects may dominate.
+Although there is a rise in the number of monoamine substances in the synaptic clefts, those which do not have any vasopressor effects may dominate.
 This happens when there is interference in the way tyrosine is converted into a catecholamine.
 In the presence of MAOIs, there is an alteration in the hydroxylation of tyrosine, resulting to the production and storage of octopamine.
 This end-product has no pressor effects and may eventually replace norepinephrine in storage vesicles.

 MAOIs previously used as antihypertensive agents include mirtazapine, desipramine, and maprotiline.
-These drugs are notorious for causing a hypertensive crisis when taken with tyramine containing food such as cheeses, wines, soy products, and other fermented food items.
+These drugs are notorious for causing a hypertensive crisis when taken with tyramine-containing food such as cheeses, wines, soy products, and other fermented food items.
 Some of the side effects of MAOIs include:

 - Orthostatic hypotension

 - Weight gain